 Charlottesville Live Music Venues

 Known primarily for hosting the UVA men’s and women’s basketball games, JPJ Arena also hosts a ton of national chart-topping acts, boasting the largest arena capacity in the state of Virginia.
-Within recent years, JPJ has brought in Fall Out Boy, the Chainsmokers, Luke Bryan, Thomas Rhett, and Panic! at the Disco.
-The shows are primarily pop and country-leaning, but such big shows are extremely fun to go to and witness.
+Within recent years, JPJ has brought in Fall Out Boy, the Chainsmokers, Luke Bryan, the Kiss Reunion Tour and Dave Matthews.
+While many of the shows are pop and country-leaning, such big shows are extremely fun to witness.
 Click here for the upcoming schedule at John Paul Jones Arena.

 While it might be a slight step below the Pavilion in terms of shows with nationally recognized artists, the Jefferson is still a gem for fans of popular indie music.
 It boasts a diverse slate of various genres, as well.
 The venue has had many accomplished artists come through for a show, including Dr. Dog, Miguel, Eli Young Band, and Gary Clark Jr. Plus, the hall itself is absolutely beautiful, having been restored a few years back after having been open for almost 100 years!
 It’s a fantastic environment to catch a show, Here’s The Jeff’s upcoming schedule.